Amir Sends Congratulations To King Of Tonga

 Date

-Doha, Qatar: The Amir HH sheikh Tamim bin Hamad Al Thani sent a cable of congratulations to HM King Tupou VI of the Kingdom of Tonga on the occasion of his country's National Day.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to King Tupou VI of the Kingdom of Tonga on the occasion of his country's National Day

 Legal Disclaimer: